tonethar/IGME-230-GDD-2017-Fall/notes/midterm-review.md

 1. Give an example of a CSS `type` selector.
 1. Give an example of a CSS `class` selector.
 1. Give an example of a CSS `id` selector.
+1. Give an an example of a style rule that utilizes the CSS `universal` selector?
 1. Give an example of a CSS `descendant` selector (aka descendant combinator)

 ## CSS Rollovers